 Valérie K. Orlando is professor of French and Francophone Literatures in the Department of French and Italian at the University of Maryland, College Park.

-Listed in: African Studies · African Literature · Gender Studies · African Film · Film and Video - History and Criticism · European Literature · History · Women’s Studies · Media and Film Studies · Literary Studies
+Listed in: African Studies · African Authors · Gender Studies · African Film · Film and Video - History and Criticism · European Literature · History · Women’s Studies · Media and Film Studies · Literary Studies

 Since 1999 and the death of King Hassan II, Morocco has experienced a dramatic social transformation.
 Encouraged by the more openly democratic climate fostered by young King Mohammed VI, filmmakers have begun to explore the sociocultural and political debates of their country while also seeking to document the untold stories of a dark past.
 Screening Morocco: Contemporary Film in a Changing Society focuses on Moroccan films produced and distributed from 1999 to the present.